 Welcome to Week 43 of my horror short fiction review project!
 Some good stories this week—none are stinkers by any means—but the best story of the week award must go to Clive Barker’s “The Life of Death.”
 A very dark tale, ans some classic writing from Barker.

-The Thing on the Doorstep and Other Weird Stories, by H.P.
+The Dreams in the Witch House and Other Weird Stories, by H.P.
 Lovecraft, edited by S.T.
-Joshi (Penguin, 2001)
+Joshi (Penguin, 2004)

 The Dark Descent, edited by David G. Hartwell (Tor, 1987)

-Books of Blood, Volumes One to Three, by Clive Barker (Berkley, 1998)
+Books of Blood, Volumes Four to Six, by Clive Barker (Sphere, 2007)

 “The Life of Death”